benparsons/matrix-notes/hacks/hacks.mozilla.org.md

 * Matrix is *interoperable* in that it can freely communicate with other platforms.
 Matrix messages are JSON, and easy to parse.
 Bridges are provided to enable communication with other platforms.
 * Matrix is *decentralised* - there is no central server.
 To communicate on Matrix, you connect your client to a single "homeserver" - this server then communicates with other homeservers.
 For every room you are in, your homeserver will maintain a copy of the history of that room.
 This means that no one homeserver is the host or owner of a room if there is more than one homeserver connected to it.

+## Why create another messaging platform?

 The initial goal is to fix the problem of fragmented IP communications: letting users message and call each other without having to care what app the other user is on - making it as easy as sending an email.

+In future, we want to see Matrix used as a generic HTTP messaging and data synchronisation system for the whole web, enabling IoT applications through a single unified, understandable interface.

 ## What does Matrix provide?